machingclee/machingclee.github.io/static/media/017-chatbot.0bf2ead9.md

 For exmaple, I have an article on f1-score in computer vision and this score is actually an harmonic mean. ***In the past*** if I search harmonic mean, the f1-score gets related.

-But if I now search for harmonic mean, it will simply find the results related to mathematics as it is hard to relate this "harmonic mean" with computer vision.
+But if I now search for harmonic mean, it will simply find the results related to mathematics as it is hard to relate this "harmonic mean" to computer vision.

 ##### Solution